-Further information about the Florida State University may be obtained at http://www.fsu.edu/ Further information about the Department of Philosophy may be obtained at http://www.fsu.edu/~philo/
+Further information about the Florida State University may be obtained at fsu.edu Further information about the Department of Philosophy may be obtained at philosophy.fsu.edu

 2. FINANCIAL ASSISTANCE

 A number of teaching assistantships, carrying taxable stipends, are available to currently enrolled graduate students and to new applicants.
 A small number of fellowships are also available.
 Students may apply for assistantships and fellowships by completing the departmental application for admission (see above).